 Again the car is taken outside to be reviewed under the light of the sun.
 We look for any flaws or problems with the paint or color.
 Once the interior is given the all-clear, we get the exterior ready for paint.

 The exterior of the muscle car needs to be clean and washed completely to ensure an awesome paint job.
 Since the interior of the car is done with the paint process, then we mask it to prevent paint from running.

 The exterior color is applied after the base coat, just like with the interior.

 Painting muscle cars takes lots of skill because we want to leave the cars looking their best.
 And we think we were able to accomplish that with this Mopar restoration.
 Wouldn’t you agree?

 Below are the pictures our client gave us after he completed the restoration.

-Are you looking for a mopar restoration shop in the Los Angeles area?
+Are you looking for a mopar restoration shop in Van Nuys or the Los Angeles area?

 Come check us out!
 West Coast Body and Paint is one of Van Nuys, Ca best paint shops.
 We also work on all car makes and models, foreign and domestic.
 Our body shop services include collision repair, insurance claims, auto body work, custom paint, body kit installation, muscle car and car restorations.
 Check out our gallery and read our reviews.